isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

   </figure>
 </div>

+> error "Error"
+> If Cockpit's web UI is not working, take a look at the output of the lorax service with the command:
+> ```sh
+> $ journalctl -fu lorax-composer
+> ```

 ## Building standard CentOS 8 image

 It is time to create our standardized CentOS 8 image or also called golden CentOS 8 image.
 This image will be built from the ground up using the Image Builder tool.

 ### Image creation with Builder Tool

-The easiest way to start is creating a new blueprint from the Cockpit user interface.
+The easiest way to start is creating a new blueprint (devstation-centos8) from the Cockpit user interface.
 This will produce a scaffold file where all the required modifications can be made.
 Here it is shown the process of creation a new blueprint from Cockpit:

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">
   <figure